 She may not have one second, dipshit!
 Aileen roared into the air, glowing a demonic red, and again pounded the door with her fist.
 That got Claudia’s attention, and as Aileen locked eyes with her, the look of confusion she gave was like cool water in the veins, relief that her friend could stop smiling long enough for another breath.

 Claudia moved to the door before her husband caught her forearm and said something unintelligible.
 And then the confusion vanished; Aileen surmised that he followed up the physical knocking with “Who’s there?”, just the kind of goofiness Claudia was all over.
 And damn it all, it was working.
 Aileen was shut out.
 Not for good, though.
 Even if she couldn’t get in, she could figure out how to restore Claudia’s mood—fast—before it worsened.
 So she had some options.
 Social interactions, especially mean ones, negative ones, would be efficient, but possibly not enough.
-If she could bring herself to do it, flirting with the jackass would dredge up old memories and wreck the mood for good.
+If she could keep her breakfast down, flirting with the jackass would dredge up old memories and wreck the mood for good.
 But lord, that was a last resort.

 That’s when Aileen remembered a detail of her own infidelity-related arguments.
 When she thought arguing with Xiyuan would temper the blow from their inevitable divorce, she’d done her yelling in the study.
 It’s where they kept that damn painting.
 She couldn’t explain it herself, but looking at that painting made her want to slap people and throw shit.
 She had to get it.